BMG-Q: Localized Bipartite Match Graph Attention Q-Learning for Ride-Pooling Order Dispatch: Localized Bipartite Match Interdependent MDP and GATDDQN

 \subsection{Classical Graph Attention Neural Network}

-{However, unlike the previous case of ride-sourcing~\cite{yang2018mean}, the challenge intensifies in ride-pooling dispatch, where fully understanding and aggregating the interdependence within the bipartite match graph becomes more complex.
+\blue{However, unlike the previous case of ride-sourcing~\cite{yang2018mean}, the challenge intensifies in ride-pooling dispatch, where fully understanding and aggregating the interdependence within the bipartite match graph becomes more complex.
 In a ride-pooling environment, each agent may have unique passengers with different itineraries.
 Traditional GCNs that employ average or max aggregation methods \cite{hamilton2017inductive} to learn interdependencies within a bipartite match graph can yield misleading or inaccurate information for decision-makers.
-For illustrative purposes, consider the scenario depicted in Figure \ref{fig:Theoretical Analysis of Graph Aggregation}: an empty ride-pooling agent is surrounded by eight others (in dark blue), each evaluating its decision concerning a new order request heading southeast.
-Each neighboring agent carries passengers destined for various directions: two heading east, two west, two south, and two north.
-When this empty agent attempts to assess the interdependencies of its neighbors to make informed decisions, simplistic aggregation methods like averaging or maximum can introduce significant inaccuracies.
-Averaging the directions might falsely suggest that these agents lack specific destinations, effectively dismissing all directional data (Figure 2a).
-Conversely, using maximum aggregation could distort the representation, focusing only on a single direction and ignoring the diversity of passenger destinations (Figure 2b).}

-{Therefore, after constructing the localized bipartite match graph for each agent, we can employ GATs to enable an unassigned agent to dynamically weigh its neighbors based on the current scenario.
-For example, it might assign higher relevance to agents heading south and east, aligning more closely with a southeast-bound order request.} To this end, we will first review the basic notations and ideas of classical GATs.
+Therefore, after constructing the localized bipartite match graph for each agent, we propose to employ GATs to enable an unassigned agent to dynamically weigh its neighbors based on the current scenario.}

+To this end, we will first review the basic notations and ideas of classical GATs.
 In particular, GATs \cite{velivckovic2017graph} are designed to handle data structured as graphs $G = \{V,E\}$, where $V$ represents the nodes (which are agents in our context), and $E$ represents the edges.
 A single layer of GATs operates by computing a set of transformations and attention coefficients for each node in the graph.
 Firstly, for the message layer, each node or agent $i$ in the graph is transformed using a shared linear transformation (e.g., GraphSAGE \cite{hamilton2017inductive}), parameterized by a weight matrix $W \in \mathbb{R}^{F' \times F}$:

 where $s_i \in \mathbb{R}^F$ is the state of agent $i$ and $s_i' \in \mathbb{R}^{F'}$ is the transformed state vector.

 For the aggregation layer, an attention mechanism computes attention coefficients $e_{ij}$ that capture the importance of agent $j$'s state to agent $i$ in its neighborhood $\mathcal{N}(i)$: